Home About & Contact

 Bike riders are encouraged to bring (and wear) their own helmet because helmets aren’t supplied by Bike Chattanooga.

-If you are on the road make sure that you ride with the flow of traffic.
+If you are on the road make sure you ride with the flow of vehicle traffic.
 You’ll find that the city of Chattanooga is very bike-friendly with over 300 miles of infrastructure.

-One of the best things is that the bike lane areas next to the sidewalk also have a curb barrier to the left.
+One of the best things is that the bike lane areas adjacent to the sidewalk also have a curb barrier to the left.

 Appreciate Artwork in a Variety of Mediums at The Hunter Museum of American Art